alalba221/RGBD_SLAM/README.md

 - [X] Build programming enviroment on Ubuntu 16.04
     - [X] OpenCV
-    - [x] PCL
+    - [x] PCL:
+      `sudo apt-get install libpcl-dev libpcl-tools`
+      Head files of plc will be installed in `/usr/include/pcl-1.7` and Lib files are in `/usr/lib`

-- [ ] Implement a conversion program from 2D images to 3D point clouds
+- [X] Implement a conversion program from 2D images to 3D point clouds
 - [ ] Extract and match the features in one frame with another, and use these features to estimate the motion of the camera by Ransac algorithm.
 - [ ] Joint combination of point cloud.
 - [ ] Add ability to cope with a video stream.